Q: Why do you require 20% of the letter fee before the letter is completed?

 Q: Do you write letters for tinnitus or other hearing conditions?

 A: YES!
 We are so excited to to have Dr. Christine Erickson PhD on our team.
-Her expertise and and background allow us to write nexus letters for hearing claims.
+Her expertise and background allow us to write nexus letters for hearing claims.

 Q: Do you write letters for PTSD or other psych conditions?